marcelotto/sycamore/README.md

 Sycamore::Nothing[42]     # => #<Sycamore::Nothing>
 ```

 Sycamore adheres to a strict [command-query-separation (CQS)](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation).
 A method is either a command changing the state of the tree and returning `self` or a query method, which only computes and returns the results of the query, but leaves the state unchanged.
-The only exception to this strict separation is made, when it is necessary in order to preserve hash compatibility.
+The only exception to this strict separation is made, when it is necessary in order to preserve Hash compatibility.
 All query methods are supported by the `Sycamore::Nothing` tree with empty tree semantics.

 Among the command methods are two subclasses: additive command methods, which add elements and destructive command methods, which remove elements.
 These are further refined into pure additive and pure destructive command methods, which either support additions or deletions only, not both operations at once.
 The `Sycamore::Tree` extends Ruby's reflection API with class methods to retrieve the respective methods: `query_methods`, `command_methods`, `additive_command_methods`, `destructive_command_methods`, `pure_additive_command_methods`, `pure_destructive_command_methods`.